 Board of Health Update - March 6, 2020

-- Wash your hands often with soap and water for at least 20 seconds.
+- Washing your hands often with soap and warm water for at least 20 seconds.

-- Avoid touching your face, eyes or mouth.
+- Avoid touching your eyes and face.

-- Stay home from work if you are sick.
+- Stay at home when feeling sick.

-Please direct any inquiries to Jean McGinty, Public Health Nurse at 781-794-8094 or Marybeth McGrath, Director of Health at 781-794-8095.
+For questions, please feel free to contact the Town of Braintree Health Department: Jean McGinty, Public Health Nurse at 781-794-8094 or Marybeth McGrath, Director of Health at 781-794-8095.